 Sometimes a person's enrollment in the plan is retroactive.
-(This means that the first day of their enrollment has already passed.
+(Retroactive means that the first day of their enrollment has already passed.
 The enrollment date may even have occurred last year.)

-If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
-You will need to submit paperwork (such as receipts and bills) for us to handle the reimbursement.
+If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services after your enrollment date, you can ask us to pay you back for our share of the costs.
+You will need to submit paperwork for us to handle the reimbursement.